slipperfish/HaloCEVR/README.md

 2) Open the DSOAL+HRTF\Win32\ folder.
 3) Copy & paste all files from Win32\ (alsoft.ini, dsoal-aldrv.dll, dsound.dll) into your Halo\ install folder where halo.exe is located.
 5) Edit alsoft.ini and copy & paste the settings shown below:
+6) ```hrtf-mode = full``` may or may not be CPU intensive, remove if you experience new performance issues.
-6) Launch Halo and go to Settings >> Audio Setup.
+7) Launch Halo and go to Settings >> Audio Setup.
 Make sure Hardware Acceleration is set to Yes and Environmental Sound to EAX.

 ```
 [general]
 channels=stereo